fsdevcom2000/kinovod-redirect/README.md

 2. All domains are checked **simultaneously** using asynchronous requests.

-3. The first working domain (HTTP 200) is selected.
+3. The first working domain is selected.

 4. If no domain is available, the user sees a styled error page.